-Sterling steadies after worst week in nine months versus euro
+Sterling steadies after worst week in 9 months versus euro

 The pound has lost almost 2.5 percent against the euro this week - its biggest losses since last October.

-Against the dollar, sterling was trading up around 0.1 percent at $1.2990 GBP=D3, having earlier in the week traded above $1.31 but having slipped on weaker-than-expected inflation data, which poured cold water on expectations that the Bank of England could hike interest rates in the coming months.
+Against the dollar, sterling was trading up around 0.1 percent at $1.2990, having earlier in the week traded above $1.31 but having slipped on weaker-than-expected inflation data, which poured cold water on expectations that the Bank of England could hike interest rates in the coming months.

 "Sterling's weakness should not be underestimated in the current dollar-selling backdrop," said ING currency strategist Viraj Patel.
 "The stagflation warning signs are flashing for the UK economy after this week's data, while any 'soft' Brexit euphoria is slowly beginning to fade as the reality of difficult negotiations begins to sink in."